 Budgetary comparisons of the General Fund and Special Revenue Fund are shown are pages 22-23.
 These schedules show the original budget as approved and the final budget.
-One amendments to the budget were made during the fiscal year.
 The statement also shows a comparison of this final budget to "Actual".
 The actual is a modified accrual basis that reflects items received or paid for after the fiscal year end.
 The budget is also prepared on a modified accrual basis.
 Actual expenditures were under budget in every category.
 The Municipal Road Aid Fund were also not amended during the fiscal year.